© Copyright 2012 - Darkraptor1 - Used by permission

 Storycodes: M+/m; punish; wrap; bandages; encase; entomb; buried; desert; hist; majick; curse; cons/nc; X

-Author's Note: As detailed inthis post, this is my final fictional bondage story.
+Author's Note: This is my final fictional bondage story.
 It is my hope that you all enjoy my swan song, so to speak.

 Once, a very, very long time ago, a world was created.